How to Sue a Home Warranty Company: Small Claims Court Guide

 How to File in Small Claims Court

-1. Identify the correct defendant — Use your state's Secretary of State database to find the company's registered agent for service of process
+1. Identify the correct defendant by using your state's Secretary of State database to find the company's registered agent for service of process

-3. Complete your claim forms — Available at your local court clerk's office or online; include the exact amount you're claiming
+3. Complete your claim forms at your local court clerk's office or online, including the exact amount you're claiming

-4. Pay the filing fee — Usually between $30 and $100 depending on your state and claim amount
+4. Pay the filing fee, usually between $30 and $200 depending on your state and claim amount

-5. Serve the defendant properly — You cannot serve the papers yourself; use a process server, sheriff, or certified mail as required by your state
+5. Serve the defendant properly since you cannot serve the papers yourself.
+Use a process server, sheriff, or certified mail as required by your state

-6. Attend your hearing — Bring organized evidence, a printed copy of your contract, and a clear written summary of your claim
+6. Attend your hearing with organized evidence, a printed copy of your contract, and a clear written summary of your claim

 Pincher's Pro Tip

 Don't reduce your claim just to fit small claims limits.
-If your damages exceed your state's cap (e.g., Arizona's $3,500 limit), consider filing in civil court for the full amount — especially when your case involves a high-cost repair like HVAC or roofing.
+If your damages exceed your state's cap (for example, Arizona's $5,000 cap or Kentucky's $2,500 cap), consider filing in civil court for the full amount, especially when your case involves a high-cost repair like HVAC or roofing.

 Option 2: Civil Lawsuit

 If your losses exceed small claims court limits or your case involves bad faith practices, a formal civil lawsuit may be appropriate.
-Many states have consumer protection laws — such as the Texas Deceptive Trade Practices Act — that allow homeowners to recover additional damages beyond repair costs if a company acted deceptively or in bad faith.
+Many states have consumer protection laws (such as the Texas Deceptive Trade Practices Act, California's Unfair Competition Law under Business & Professions Code § 17200, and Pennsylvania's UTPCPL) that allow homeowners to recover additional damages beyond repair costs if a company acted deceptively or in bad faith.
+In states like California, where home warranties are regulated as insurance under Insurance Code Part 7, you may also pursue punitive damages and attorney's fees.
 In these cases, hiring an attorney on contingency may be worthwhile.

 Option 3: Arbitration